-You might have already heard of AIDA, because it is a very broad model.
+You might have already heard of AIDA because it is a very broad model.
 It applies to various fields like communication, marketing, and copywriting.
-You have without a doubt been target to the model, because advertisements are everywhere (unless you live in a secret society somewhere in the mountains).
+You have without a doubt been a target of the model because advertisements are everywhere (unless you live in a secret society somewhere in the mountains).
 In this article, you will learn about the AIDA-model in more detail.
 How it relates to marketing and eCommerce and how you can use it for business growth.
 And all that with a neuromarketing twist.

 The 4 steps of AIDA

 The AIDA-model describes the process an individual goes through when buying a something.
 This process takes place over time and will often not happen in a day.
 There are all kinds of influences, changes and fluctuations during the buying process.
 The worst thing that can happen, is that your prospect leaves before buying your product.
 There can be several reasons why this happens.
 For example, your competitor offers a similar product that created more desire.
 Or the individual saw another advertisement that evoked more interest.
 To reach the last phase of the process —an individual buying the product— all 4 steps need to be fulfilled in a specific order.
 The model is an acronym consisting of the following steps:

 Grab someone’s attention, get the customer interested and hooked, make sure they desire your product and then get them into action so they will buy it.
 It is important to remember that one phase needs to be completed before you can reach the next one.
 Creating desire if you haven’t grabbed someone’s attention is not going to happen.
 Also, the shape of the model is an upside-down pyramid because you will reach the attention of most, but will not persuade all to eventually buy.
 We will now discuss every phase in more detail so you can start applying AIDA yourself!